danielv27/shipping_label_generator/README.md

 # Shipping Label Generator Backend

 This project serves as the backend for a Shipping Label Generator application.
 It provides APIs to calculate shipping prices, manage carrier services and countries, and generate shipping labels as PDFs.

+The frontend application that interacts with this API can be found [here](https://github.com/danielv27/shipping_label_generator_frontend)

 This project adheres to the PCR-12 compliance standard and incorpates both feature and unit tests.

 ## Installation